Before you can apply to do research, it’s important to secure a supervisor. Students usually initiate contact with a potential supervisor.

 How do I begin exploring research areas and a potential supervisor?

 Explore profiles of Faculty Members.
 Under each professor's name is contact information, publications and research details.
-Or read their articles through the library, check them out on PubMed or read more about their areas of research in the 2018 Annual Report (PDF).
+You can check out their publications on PubMed or read more about their areas of research in the annual report.

 You can also attend research events to meet others and discuss their research to get some inspiration.